Hartree shift and pairing gap in ultracold Fermi gases in the framework of low-momentum interactions: Summary and outlook

 As a next step, it would be of interest to study within this framework the problem of neutron matter, a system that is closely related to the atomic gases examined in this work, but also of relevance to the inner crust of neutron stars.
 While the neutron-neutron scattering length is very large, the effective range of the neutron-neutron interaction becomes important with increasing density, and the unitary limit is never realized.
 Instead, the ratio $\Delta/\EF$ does not exceed 0.3 \cite{Gezerlis2008}, and in this sense, neutron matter corresponds more to a Fermi gas with $(\kF a)^{-1} < -0.5$.
 Therefore, one may expect the framework developed in this work to give meaningful results for neutron matter, and we plan to extend our recent studies \cite{Palaniappan2023,Palaniappan2025}, that considered only corrections to the equation of state, in this direction.
-Such a calculation of the pairing gap would be probably much more reliable than our previous screening calculations \cite{Ramanan2018,Urban2020} that relied on phenomenological energy-density functionals for the Hartree-Fock field and also on some other uncontrolled approximations such as neglecting the energy dependence of the self-energy.

-\acknowledgments We thank P. Pieri and L. Pisani for useful comments and for sending us their results shown in Fig.~\ref{fig:selfcon-with-mu}(c), and H. Tajima for sending us the data of Ref.~\cite{Horikoshi2017}.
-This work was supported by CEFIPRA (collaborative research project 6304-4).
+Such a calculation of the pairing gap would be probably much more reliable than our previous screening calculations \cite{Ramanan2018,Urban2020} that relied on phenomenological energy-density functionals for the Hartree-Fock field and also on some other uncontrolled approximations such as neglecting the energy dependence of the self-energy. \acknowledgments We thank P. Pieri and L. Pisani for useful comments and for sending us their results shown in Fig.~\ref{fig:selfcon-with-mu}(c), and H. Tajima for sending us the data of Ref.~\cite{Horikoshi2017}.
+This work was supported by CEFIPRA (Collaborative Research Project No. 6304-4).